linzhi123/pytorch-caffe-darknet-convert/README.md

 - [ ] convert caffemodel to darknet weights

 ---
+# Convert darknet to caffe
+### convert tiny-yolo from darknet to caffe

+---
 # Convert caffe to darknet
 ### convert kaiming's resnet50 from caffe to darknet
 ```